library(MASS)

 argument of avg_predictions()

-argument, i.e. a data frame with group
+argument, that is, a data frame with group

 , term